FloatingOriginInteractive/Balsa.SDK/docs/gettingstarted.md

 Plugin Mods are code mods, and those are created in Visual Studio.
 Check out the [Visual Studio Setup Guide](vsProjectSetup.md) to get started with a Plugin project.

 #### Localizations
 New Localization files can also be added as mod content.
 These are slightly different from other mod types, in that they don't require a modcfg entry.
-The game will load any .loc file located inside the Balsa/Addons folder system. .loc files are really just CSV (comma-separated values) text files, containing a table of terms and their translations to different languages.
+The game will load any .csv file located inside the Balsa/Addons folder system. .csv files are really just (comma-separated value) text files, containing a table of terms and their translations to different languages.

 Have a look at [Creating Translations](creatingtranslations.md) to learn more about how to add new language content to the game.